jag5m33/BOFA/README.md

     - Imputer based on columnar median values: this is essential, as mean and std could be affected by extreme values which medians are often blind to.
 Therefore, robust scaling on median values and then imputing NA's based on this is important

-THE MODEL ARCHITECTURE: Traditional unsupservised models tend to learn the 'normal' baseline however, BOFA uses a semi-seripvised approach whereby the models express both the unlabelled and labelled (control) samples during trainnig.
-This way the models are 'guided' to specifically recongise sampels with anomalous behaviour.
+THE MODEL ARCHITECTURE: Traditional unsupervised models tend to learn the 'normal' baseline however, BOFA uses a semi-supervised approach whereby the models express both the unlabelled and labelled (control) samples during trainnig.
+This way the models are 'guided' to specifically recongise samples with anomalous behaviour.

 MODELS: